MagicCube/mxframework-core/README.md

     base.sayHi = me.sayHi;
 	me.sayHi = function()
 	{
+		// $format is a shortcut to String.format, Date.format and Number.format.
 		return base.sayHi() + $format(" You can call me {0}", [ me.nickName ]);
 	};